project-oak/oak/rfcs/1440_generic_planner_node.md

   config_files: Vec<String>,

   /// Whether this node should be the target node for all gRPC invocations
   /// targeted at the specified label.
-This is only used if the planner node is
-  /// also responsible for invocation routing.
   ///
-  /// Note: it should be validated that this value is only true for one node
+  /// Note: it should be validated that this value is true for at most one node
   /// per label.
+If multiple nodes with the same label has this value set to
+  /// true, the router would not know which node to use.
+If node nodes with a
+  /// specific label has the value set to true, the router node will not be
+  /// able to route incoming invocations for that label and will return an
+  /// error to the caller (not found).
   grpc_invocation_receiver: bool,

-  /// Whether this node should be the target node for all HTTP invocations
-  /// targeted at the specified label.
-This is only used if the planner node is
-  /// also responsible for invocation routing.
-  ///
-  /// Note: it should be validated that this value is only true for one node
-  /// per label.
-  http_invocation_receiver: bool,
 }

 /// A static channel definition.